RadiantByte/ModdedPE-Plus/README.md

 - **[NMOD Examples](https://github.com/TimScriptov/NMOD-Examples)** - Sample code and tutorials for NMod development
 - **[NModAPI](https://github.com/TimScriptov/NModAPI)** - Open source API for developing MCPE launchers with NMod support

-### Using ModdedPE as a Library
+### Using ModdedPE Plus as a Library
-ModdedPE can be integrated into your own projects as a library, providing NMod loading capabilities to other applications.
+ModdedPE Plus can be integrated into your own projects as a library, providing NMod loading capabilities to other applications.

 ## TODO